2000 Challenge Bell

-The 2000 Challenge Bell was a tennis tournament played on indoor carpet courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 2000 WTA Tour.
+The 2000 Challenge Bell was a women's tennis tournament played on indoor hard courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 2000 WTA Tour.
 It was the 8th edition of the Challenge Bell, and was held from October 30 through November 5, 2000.
-Chanda Rubin won the singles title.
+Second-seeded Chanda Rubin won the singles title.